GDPR - Your Data

 Type 1 Opt Out – This means your individual medical data will not leave the practice.
 It will not be shared with NHS Digital or any other organisation except where it is for your individual direct care.
 How to apply this – the patient has to inform the practice by way of a form (please see below) or verbally that they wish to apply a Type 1 Opt Out.

-If you wish to have a Type 1 Opt Out applied before the first NHS Digital data collection, you will need to inform your practice by 23rd June 2021.
 You can request any of the opt outs at any time, and your data will not be collected for future data collections.

 No Personal Identifiable data is used for Planning or Research.